 My children have saved me from a life of trying to impress.
 Fearing judgment.
 Resisting change.
 Giving up on finding comfort with myself.
 They have given me a most beautiful reason to engage with the world.
 Share ideas.
 Learn from others while trusting myself.

-A bit about my fabulous husband: We have been happily married for sixteen years.
+A bit about my fabulous husband: We have been happily married for seventeen years.
 When we met I was the single mom of three boys, and after we married we had our fourth.

 All of these differences were evident on the day we met.
 I wrote a fun post all about that day here: